- Oops!Something went wrong.Please try again later.

 What Our Model Indicates

-Earnings ESP: Rockwell Automation’s Earnings ESP is -3.16%
+Earnings ESP: The Earnings ESP for Rockwell Automation is +2.86%.

-Zacks Rank: The company currently carries a Zacks Rank #3.
+Zacks Rank: Rockwell Automation currently carries a Zacks Rank #3.

 Share Price Performance

-Over the past year, Rockwell Automation’s shares have lost 12.1% compared with the industry’s decline of 17.7%.
+Over the past year, Rockwell Automation’s shares have gained 39.5%, outperforming the industry’s rally of 33.7%.

-Here are a few Industrial Products stocks, which you may consider as our model shows that these have the right combination of elements to post an earnings beat in their upcoming releases:
+Here are some other Industrial Products stocks, which you may consider as our model shows that these too have the right combination of elements to post an earnings beat in their upcoming releases:

-Axon Enterprise, Inc. AAXN has an Earnings ESP of +2.13% and carries a Zacks Rank of 3 currently.
+Nordson Corporation NDSN has an Earnings ESP of +1.96% and a Zacks Rank #2.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report